 Helen Wiggs, Head of climate investment, Share Action

-WORKSHOPS: CHOOSE YOUR PATHWAY TO SUSTAINABILITY
+WORKSHOPS: CHOOSE YOUR SUSTAINABILITY PATH

 - Radical transparency across value chain – what is leading practice and expectation of business today?

 Sonya Bhonsol, Global head of value chains & regional director corporations, CDP

 Nina Prichard, Head of sustainable and ethical sourcing, UK & Ireland supply chain, McDonald’s